engellab/braivest/README.md

 ## Setup & Installation

+### Pytorch Braivest
+**THIS IS A PRELIM PYTORCH VERSION OF BRAIVEST**
+Test on python3.9 (ssm is not compatible with later versions of python), pytorch 2.7.1, lightning 2.5.2 Not all examples are updated! notebooks are still from the tensorflow models; however train.py is gives an exmaple on how to train pytorch models.

 ### Environment

 We recommend using a conda or virtualenv environment for braivest.
 Environment yaml file is provided.
-In addition, please install tensorflow and tensorflow-probability with instructions from the website.
-Currently, only tensorflow 2.15.0 and tensorflow-probability 0.23.0 are supported.
-Higher versions have keras dependency issues.
+In addition, please install pytorch and pytorch lightning.

 ### GPU setup

 We recommend using a machine with access to GPU nodes for training of models.
-Our models are written using Tensorflow and Tensorflow probability.
-Please refer to the Tensorflow documentation to learn how to set up your GPU for use.

 ### Installing the package